eharmon/rom_fiend/README.md

 ## Supported Data Types
 - Declaration ROM (DeclROM)
     - NuBus and PDS peripherals on 68020+ Macs.
-Also used for System ROMs before 4.0 (most machines released before the PowerBook 160).
+Also used for Universal System ROMs before 4.0 (most machines released after the IIcx and before the PowerBook 160).
     - These define plug-and-play parameters for devices, including memory mappings, driver support, and basic identification.
     - Almost all data types are supported.
 Unsupported entries are marked with "TODO" in the Hex Fiend view.
+    - Driver functions have approximated data lengths as these are difficult to compute automatically.
 - Extended DeclROM
-    - Board definitions in System ROMs after the PowerBook 160.
+    - Board definitions in Universal System ROMs after the PowerBook 160.
     - This is a superset of the normal DeclROM, allowing for multiple data directories to be defined which are selected from on system boot.
     - Supports the same data types as regular DeclROMs.
+- System ROM Header
+    - Basic informtion about the System ROM.
+Supported for all System ROMs from the 128k to the final Old World ROMs.
 - System ROM Resources
     - Toolbox resources including cursors, sounds, drivers, and some device support definitions.
+    - Supported for all Universal System ROMs (IIci and newer) and Old World ROMs.
 - System ROM Symbols
     - The table of symbols as defined in MPW 3.5, extracted by @cy384.
-This points to the address specified by the symbol, with no length, as that cannot be easily determined without decompiling each function.
+This points to the address specified by the symbol, with no body, as that cannot be easily determined without decompiling each function.
+    - Supports a subset of 68k ROMs.
+The setion will only be present if matching symbols are found.

 ## Unsupported Data Types
 - System ROM tables